RStrozier/Budget-Breaker/README.md

 This application allows inputs of income and a multiple array of expenses using dynamic JavaScript.
 Answers logged by the user are sent to local storage after hitting the "Calculate Expense" button.
+Users have the option to remove expenses written usng dynamic JavaScript.

 Future Development Projects Include:
 Making changes by outside of current month